notaryproject/specifications/specs/signature-specification.md

 ### Signature Filtering

 An OCI artifact can have multiple signatures, Notary Project tooling uses annotations of the signature artifact to filter relevant signatures based on the applicable trust policy.
-The Notary Project signature artifact's `io.cncf.notary.x509chain.thumbprint#S256` annotations key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.
+The Notary Project signature manifest's `io.cncf.notary.x509chain.thumbprint#S256` annotation key MUST contain the list of SHA-256 fingerprints of certificate and certificate chain used for signing.

 ## Signature Envelope